locationtech/udig-platform/docs/user/en/tasks/Edit Geometry Tool.rst

    drag the vertex.

    .. tip::
       The circle around the point is the current snap area.
-For more information about snapping click :doc:`here <Snapping>`.
+For more information about snapping click :doc:`here </reference/Snapping>`.

    |image2|